-The provision of support in the EYFS setting is coordinated by the EYFS LS Coordinator under the guidance of the Head of Learning Support.
-The Head of Learning Support coordinates a team of teaching staff and assistants with particular support from the EYFS Learning Support Coordinator (regarding EYFS pupils- Nursery - Year 2).
-Regular meetings take place between the EYFS LS Coordinator, Head of EYFS, TAs and Learning Support Team.
+The provision of support in the EYFS setting is coordinated by the Pre-Prep Learning Support coordinator under the guidance of the Head of Learning Support.
+The Head of Learning Support coordinates a team of teaching staff and assistants with particular support from the Pre-Prep Learning Support coordinator (regarding EYFS pupils- Nursery - Year 2).
+Regular meetings take place between the Pre-Prep Learning Support coordinator, Head of EYFS, TAs and Learning Support Team.